dsudar/OMEROscripts/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Report any new metadata categories, elements, or fields/values, you would like to have added to the model.
+Propose any new metadata categories, elements, or fields/values, you would like to have added to the model.

-**Category name:**
+**Category name (existing or new):**
 **Element name(s):**
 **Field name(s):**

 **Justification for the addition**